 Below is my first carving complete, a few weeks prior to its presentation at the 2015 Woodstock luthier showcase.

-What I never get used to and find very striking in terms of social contrast, relates to making and completing the work in solo for many (many) weeks, ...right before exhibiting them to the public, usually having a travel day in between.
+What is striking to the artisan is the contrast between creation context and presentation context.
+It relates to making and completing the work in solo for many (many) weeks, ...right before exhibiting it to a large public, usually having a travel day in between.

-2015 was such a crazy year, as I participated in two back-to-back guitar shows.
-Here is a picture set from the Woodstock Invitational luthier showcase :
+Presenting Multi in 2015, I participated in two back-to-back guitar shows.
+Here is a first picture set from the Woodstock Invitational luthier showcase :

 As you can see...Quite a different atmosphere than being solo in a workshop!

-And a few pictures below from the Berlin - Holy Grail guitar show -, which is really worth of mention as it was from the beginning put together by the EGB luthiers themselves.
+A few days later was the - Holy Grail guitar show - in Berlin.
+It is worth of mention, as this show was from the beginning put together by the EGB luthiers themselves.
 The HGGS will be missed for sure by everyone!
 I had the chance of meeting there some of my peers and see their work, which in all, is a quite a humbling and motivating experience :